Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 So far, so good, but I knew getting rid of Gmail and G Suite would be... a bit more painful.
-Ever since I started using StartPage as the search engine of choice, I had my eyes on [StartMail](https://www.startmail.com/) as a Gmail replacement but ultimately decided against it thanks to the very recent discovery of [Zoho Workplace](https://www.zoho.eu/workplace/).
+Ever since I started using StartPage as the search engine of choice, I had my eyes on [StartMail](https://www.startmail.com/) as a Gmail replacement but ultimately decided against it thanks to the rather recent discovery of [Zoho Workplace](https://www.zoho.eu/workplace/).
 Unlike StartMail, their webmail client doesn't support the PGP encryption which is utterly unfortunate, but the entire suite offers so much more than just a mail server: